Citibank Checking and Savings Account Review

 Anyone with non-traditional income

 Anyone requiring in-person service

 Citibank pros and cons

+- Bonuses and rewards.
 We’ve already touched upon the many signup bonuses Citibank offers, but this bank also provides rewards points and travel miles with certain accounts, known as Citi ThankYou rewards.
 This can be extremely helpful for anyone who already has a Citibank credit card (or is considering opening one) and for individuals who travel often.

+- Easy access to ATMs.
 As mainly online banking for the majority of the country, you might not have access to Citibank locations near you.
 It provides you with Citibank ATM access across the country and will even pay you back on in-network ATMs that charge you a service fee.

+- Monthly fees.
 I’m not a fan of Citibank’s monthly fees to hold a checking or savings account, even though you can avoid them by carrying a particular balance, signing up for monthly bill pay, or receiving direct deposits.
 These terms aren’t on par with major competitors and are disappointing to see, particularly for the standard checking and savings accounts.